vimukt/broken-image/README.md

 Broken Image Validator
 =========
-A small library that checks image is loaded correctly or not.
+A small library that checks image is loaded correctly.
+I can be used for wd api{selenium} automation.

 ## Installation